Skip to main content

 After Importing

-4. Save regularly: Press Cmd/Ctrl+S to create your first save point
+4. Save regularly: Press Cmd+S to save your work.

 Next steps